 Bit on Form Mode

 It’s an awkward name, but “Bit on Form” just means taking apart the shield and attaching all the individual GUND Bits onto Aerial’s body.
-It’s the same gimmick found on Ilfrith and Calibarn, but I found Aerial’s Bit on Form mode to be much more visually appealing than it is on those other two, and so I took a lot of photos in this form.
+It’s the same gimmick found on Lfrith and Calibarn, but I found Aerial’s Bit on Form mode to be much more visually appealing than it is on those other two, and so I took a lot of photos in this form.

 I think Aerial in particular benefits most from the extra bulk that comes from mounting the bits on her arms and shoulders.
 And those little wings on her back make her look for better in middair poses: